Lockheed Martin X-35: Development

-The Joint Strike Fighter evolved out of several requirements for a common fighter to replace existing types.
+The Joint Strike Fighter (JSF) evolved out of several requirements for a common fighter to replace existing types, including the Common Affordable Lightweight Fighter (CALF) program, one of the JSF's predecessors.
 The actual JSF development contract was signed on 16 November 1996.
 The JSF program was created to replace various aircraft while keeping development, production, and operating costs down.
 This was pursued by building three variants of one aircraft, with the initial goal of the variants sharing over 70% of their parts.

 The first is the F-35A, a conventional takeoff and landing (CTOL) variant.
 It is the smallest and lightest version, and is intended primarily to replace the U.S. Air Force's aging F-16 Fighting Falcons and A-10 Thunderbolt IIs.
 This is the only version with an internal gun, the GAU-22.
 The F-35B is the short-takeoff and vertical-landing (STOVL) variant due to replace the U.S. Marine Corps AV-8 Harrier IIs and F/A-18 Hornets, and Royal Air Force/Royal Navy Harrier GR7/GR9s beginning in 2015.

 The Royal Navy will use this to replace its Harrier GR7s and the RAF replace its Harrier GR9s.
 The U.S. Marine Corps will use the F-35B to replace both its AV-8B Harrier IIs and F/A-18 Hornets with a design similar in size to the Air Force F-35A, trading fuel volume for vertical flight systems.
 Like the Harrier, guns will be carried in a pod.
 Vertical flight is by far the riskiest, and in the end, a decisive factor in design.
 Lastly, the F-35C, a carrier-based (CV) variant, will replace the "legacy" F/A-18 Hornets and serve as a stealthy complement to the F/A-18E/F Super Hornet.